andreafabrizi/DNSProxy/README.md

  classic DNS except that messages are being transported over HTTP/2
       with no leackage of UDP whatsoever (see PRIVACY notes)
 ```

+DNSP will take care to create a well-formed UDP/TCP packet in reply to clients.

+Should you be willing to perform "response caching and sharing" you can rely
+on your favourite HTTPS proxy, any between polipo, squid, nginx, Varnish,
+charles, SOCKS, TOR, *any HTTP(S) proxy* will work properly with DNSP.

+DNSP can be configured to cross through (and receiving Via) additional HTTP
+proxy (i.e. TOR, enterprise-proxy, locked-down countries).

+Most of users will run DNSP directly through HTTPS w/out caching & extra proxy.
+The DNSP server will just talk to remote resolver webservice, w/out any cache.

+As we all know, "a cache" is often availaible "in the network" when it comes to
+HTTP, no real need for extra local cache (HTTP/2 and HTTPS make local cache uneasy).

+As bonus, this software is TOR-friendly and requires minimal resources.
+Enjoy !

 Features:
 - DNS-over-HTTPS compliant with RFC 8484, plus older non-standards supported.